sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 I went to the gas station for my first trip since I really needed to fill up some gas to sub out the old gas.
 Get a feel for the suspension, brakes, mobility, and throttle response.
 See how the car changed.
 You could be faster too!
 But I'd say that you sound faster than you look with motorcycle carburetors.

 ## 8. Tuning sessions

 We have the car running and driving now, but we need to tune the car to reach our AFR targets.
 Carb heads will shine here, we're tuning the carburetors for the best performance across the throttle range.
 Tune for reliability first.
 We need to establish a proper baseline for the car before going crazy.
 With all this talk about the baseline, how do you actually get there?

 The process of tuning your carbs can go two ways: spark lug chops and AFR gauges.
 Of the two, I recommend buying an AFR gauge.

-#### Spark plug chops
+#### Spark plug chops - Old style

 This is an aged, tried-and-true method, but it's tedious and time consuming.